Mayank-noob1/Browser/README.md

     - We made the parsing context sensitive by knowing implicit closing tags.
     - DOM ( Document Object Model ) converts any HTML or XML or related format to a tree.
 Which is helpful in parsing the document.
     - Attributes are really tricky to handle. ( Try handling attribute ).
+- #### Chapter 5:
+    - We finally made a render tree.
+We created a render tree on the HTML tree.
+    - We created two heterogenous nodes for the tree.
+One type of node is the head which doesn't have any parent and the second type of node which is the main/recursive node.
+    - Rendering is done with relative position from the parent node.
+    - Rectangle/Frame is laid first then the text is rendered.
+    - In the recursive pass we first evaluate horizontal width then in the return of function we get the vertical height of each node.

 ### Fixes:
 1) Python reinstall and clean up for modules to run.
-2) Scrollbar not scrolling the canvas.
+2) Scrollbar not scrolling as it is written on canvas.
+Need to add a frame and put the whole tree into the frame?.
-3) Touchpad event not working (if it is considered as mouse event).
+3) Touchpad event not working (if it is considered as a mouse event).
 4) Need to handle entities like &lt and &gt.
 5) Can add support for address with no http:// or https://.
+6) Add support for list items by bullet points and indentation.